marinaciocea/webrtc-web/README.md

-# Stream video with WebRTC
+# Capture video from webcam with WebRTC

 ## What you'll learn
 * Get video from your webcam